lukas-frystak-sonarsource/sonarqube-server-guides/database/running-sqs-db-copy-tool-on-kubernetes.md

 ## Kubernetes Manifest

-The complete Kubernetes Job manifest for the SQS DB Copy Tool can be found in this repository: [`sqs-db-copy-tool-job.yaml`](../examples/kubernetes/manifests/sqs-db-copy-tool-job.yaml).
+The complete Kubernetes Job manifest for the SonarQube Server DB Copy Tool can be found in this file: [`sqs-db-copy-tool-job.yaml`](../examples/kubernetes/manifests/sqs-db-copy-tool-job.yaml).
 Always review the manifest before running it.

-The manifest can be applied directly from GitHub as shown in the example below, but it can also be downloaded locally (and customized) if needed.
+The manifest can be applied directly from its GitHub URL as shown in the example below, but it can also be downloaded locally (and customized) if needed.

 ## Usage